bonny/WordPress-Simple-History/readme.txt

 - Add methods `get_events_table_name()` and `get_contexts_table_name()`.
 - Call method `loaded()` on dropins when they are loaded.
 - Redirection logger now logs group edits.
+- Added context key `export_content` to export logger.
+The key will contain the post type exported, or "all" if all content was exported.

 **Changed**